We guide you through the best Alexa skills for Echo Show devices and how to add them

 However, the game works well, quickly and Alexa is no walkover.
 It’s just a shame you can’t play two-player locally, and chuck Alexa out of the equation.

-The winner of the Amazon Developers best kids skill for Echo Show, Panda Rescue puts children in charge of the development of a cub.
+Once a winner of the Amazon Developers best kids skill for Echo Show, Animal Rescue puts children in charge of the development of a Panda cub.

 The skill is much the same on Echo Show as on audio-only devices, but the screen adds pictures of the panda cub at different stages of development, which adds to the education aspect for kids.